Anti-Zionism as a Form of Antisemitism

 On some American college campuses, anti-Israel events have been accompanied by age-old antisemitic slurs, creating a hostile environment for Jewish students, leaving them feeling isolated, and even threatening their physical safety.

 AJC helped develop the Working Definition of Antisemitism.
-It has since been put to use by the U.S. State Department in its monitoring efforts; adopted by the governments of the UK, Austria, and Romania; endorsed by the 31-nation International Holocaust Remembrance Alliance (IHRA); and recommended by a resolution of the European Parliament.
+It has since been adopted by over thirty countries across the world; the U.S Departments of State and Education; and by dozens of municipal councils across the country.
 Such use by governments and other international bodies—especially in the training of police, prosecutors, and judges—can clarify and give direction to the fight against antisemitism.